Parsifal-M/backstage-opa-plugins/README.md

 ## Beta Plugins

+### Authz
 - [backstage-opa-authz-react](./plugins/opa-authz-react/README.md) - A frontend plugin that allows you to control the visibility of components based on the result of an OPA policy evaluation.
 - [backstage-opa-authz](./packages/opa-authz/README.md) - A node library that includes an OPA client and middleware to evaluate policies, allowing you to control authorization in your backstage backend plugins using OPA.

+### Entity Validation
+- [catalog-backend-module-opa-entity-checker-processor](./plugins/catalog-backend-module-opa-entity-checker-processor) - A Backend plugin that validates entities at ingestion time using the `backstage-opa-backend` and adds annotation to reflect the validation status.

 ## Policies